MelonOctoling/MelonOctoling/README.md

-hey jsyk we are a system BUT we arent (as far as we know) disordered & we're also mixed origins so if u cant stand our brain wiring then. just hit the block button
+hey jsyk we are a system BUT we arent (as far as we know) disordered & we're also mixed origins (& also like.
+90% of us are introjects) so if u cant stand our brain wiring then. just hit the block button

 ok? ok!